-The Department of Education filed for “summary judgment;” they want the case settled without going to trial.
+The Department of Education has petitioned for a “summary judgment,” aiming to resolve the case without proceeding to a trial.

-In addition, the filing states that this final eligibility determination will only be decided after those 10 full years of payments: “Once a borrower has made 120 qualifying payments, [they] may submit an application for PSLF.”
+Furthermore, the filing clarifies that the ultimate determination of eligibility will only materialize after the completion of the ten-year period of consistent payments: “Upon making 120 qualifying payments, [an individual] may submit an application for PSLF.”